Begin of page section:

 The online journal AmLit - American Literatures, located at the Research Area American Studies II at the University of Graz, offers a publication forum for scholarly essays from the fields of American, Canadian, and Latin American literary studies that deal with fictional, non-fictional, and graphic texts, as well as book reviews.
 The unique philosophy of the journal is its focus on current questions and discourses in literary studies, especially with regard to the research areas ‘Digital Literature & Cultures’, ‘Transnational & Border Studies’ and ‘Visuality & Trans-/Intermediality.’

-We invite proposals from prospective guest editors interested in curating a special issue for AmLit – American Literatures, a Diamond Open Access journal dedicated to publishing cutting-edge scholarship on contemporary developments in American literatures.
-AmLit serves as a platform for both established and emerging scholars, fostering discussions on how literary texts from North, Central, and South America engage with and narrativize cultural shifts such as digitization, migration, globalization, trans- and interculturality, as well as visuality and intermediality.
+We invite proposals from prospective guest editors interested in curating a special issue for AmLit – American Literatures, a Diamond Open Access journal dedicated to cutting-edge scholarship on contemporary developments in American literatures.
+AmLit provides a platform for both established and emerging scholars, fostering discussions on how literary texts from North, Central, and South America engage with and narrativize key cultural transformations such as digitization, migration, globalization, trans- and interculturality, as well as visuality and intermediality.

-We welcome proposals for special issues featuring five high-quality essays, alongside potential book reviews.
+We welcome proposals for special issues typically comprising five high-quality essays.
 Contributions should engage with fictional, non-fictional, and graphic texts within the fields of U.S. American, Canadian, and Latin American literary studies.
-The journal’s methodological orientation spans a broad spectrum of literary theories, including but not limited to:
+The journal’s methodological orientation spans a broad spectrum of literary theories, including (but not limited to) the following approaches:

 Proposal Guidelines

-We invite potential guest editors to submit a detailed proposal (400-500 words) outlining the thematic scope and scholarly significance of the special issue.
-Please also specify:
+Please submit a 400–500-word proposal outlining the thematic scope and scholarly significance of your special issue.
+Please also include:

 Potential Topics